 Melasma Removal Treatments – Effectively Removing Pigmentation

 Melasma treatment by About Face Brisbane involves a holistic approach to the health of your skin.
-This is because melasma is a complex condition, and is very different to other pigmentation such as freckles or sun spots, as you’ll see by reading through the detailed information on this page.
-Melasma treatment must be performed very carefully in order to improve this condition and not accidentally make it worse.
+This is because melasma is a complex condition, and is very different from other pigmentation such as freckles or sun spots, as you’ll see by reading through the detailed information on this page.
+Melasma treatment must be performed very carefully to improve this condition and not accidentally make it worse.

 Melasma – What Is It?

 Melasma most commonly develops on the forehead, upper cheek, nose, and upper lip.
 Melasma often develops gradually and does not cause any symptoms other than discolouration of the skin.

 Melasma can affect adults of any race or gender.
 However, women are affected more commonly than men.
 When melasma occurs in pregnant women, it is called chloasma.
 Melasma often gets darker in warmer months of the year and improves during cooler months.
 It is especially common in people with light brown or olive skin tones who live in sunny, warm climates.